abizmo/space-tourism-website/README.md

 ### Useful resources

-- [](https://youtu.be/lRaL-8qZ0mM) - This learned me a lot of css and accesibilty stuff.
+- [Create a Design System with CSS - Web Development Course](https://youtu.be/lRaL-8qZ0mM) - This learned me a lot of css and accesibilty stuff.

 ## Author